Ericsson/codechecker/docs/analyzer/user_guide.md

   You can enable/disable checkers belonging to a label: '-e <label>:<value>', e.g. '-e profile:default'.

+  Note: The 'profile' label is mandatory when there is ambiguity between the name of a checker profile and a checker prefix group or a guideline.
+This prevents conflicts and ensures the correct checkers are applied.

   See "CodeChecker checkers --help" to learn more.